-Other words for describing a spoon in Italian
+Other words to describe a spoon in Italian

-Cucchiaiata literally translates spoonful into Italian, even if we will still use cucchiaio or cucchiaino in our sentences (see the examples), even in recipes.
+Cucchiaiata literally means spoonful into Italian, although we will still use cucchiaio or cucchiaino in our sentences (see the examples), even in recipes.

 Aggiungo sempre un cucchiaio di miele al mio tè.